top of page

 When should I arrive for my flight?

 We need you at the airport no later than 15 minutes prior to your flight time.
-Many times flights are booked back to back and the schedule can be tight, so we appreciate you being on time.
+Many times flights are booked back to back and the schedule can be tight, so thank you for being on time.
+Failure to show up for your flight will result in loss of value and refunds will not be possible.
 Top

 Where do we go when we get to the airport?

-Please follow the signs for "Private Flights" on Aviation Blvd, go through the roundabout (big yellow spot) and park in the lot with the 3 flag poles.
+In Concord, follow the signs for "Private Flights" on Aviation Blvd, go through the roundabout (big yellow spot) and park in the lot with the 3 flag poles.
 DO NOT turn left at the roundabout, even if your GPS tells you to!
 Go in the glass doors, you can’t miss it.
-Your pilot will meet you there and we usually park the Stearman right out front on the ramp area.
-Spectators can wait in the airport lounge area during the flight.
+Your pilot will meet you there.
+If flying from Salisbury, proceed to 3650 Airport Loop Rd and go in the glass doors of the office with the blue roof.
 Top

 How many people can go up at a time?